groupserver/buildout/docs/groupserver-install.rst

   $ ./gs_install_ubuntu.sh

 You will be prompted for your password.
-This is required to check that your Ubuntu system has met all the dependencies_.
+This is required to check that your Ubuntu system has met all the dependencies.
 Next the installer ensures that the `set up`_ is correct.

+:Permissions: GroupServer can only be run by users with normal
+       privileges.
+If the installation directory is owned by ``root`` then you must **change the ownership** of the installation directory to a normal user and switch (``su``) to that user.
+Then run the installer.

 The rest of the installation process should be completely automatic.
 The system will create a *sandbox* for your